ocrmypdf/OCRmyPDF/docs/installation.rst

 ===========================

 For some users, installing the Docker image will be easier than installing all of OCRmyPDF's dependencies.
-For Windows, it is the only option.

 See `OCRmyPDF Docker Image <docker>`__ for more information.